 The supervisor for training needs to be an ACAT accredited supervisor.
 We agree this by negotiation with you.
 We know the supervisors and we have a sense of where there are spaces for new trainees to join current groups or where groups can form.
 There is a list of ACAT accredited supervisors on the ACAT website.
 However, we also welcome your views and preferences especially if you are in a workplace where there is a CAT supervision arrangement already set up.
 Some Trusts where CAT is well developed will offer you a supervision option or the head of CAT service will work with you and us to set up a supervision arrangement for you.
-How we do this is that soon after accepting a place on the course you receive a form where you'll tell us your situation, where you are based, where you'd prefer supervision, any impossible days, who may be able to offer you supervision etc. We review options and then reach a decision.
+At the application stage we invite you to fill in a form to tell us your situation, where you are based, where you'd prefer supervision, any impossible days, who may be able to offer you supervision etc. We invite you to update this after interviews if you are offered a place.
+We review options and then reach a decision.
 You can change supervisor in year 2 if that is an option.